-During the quarter, the Company advanced Elk Creek Project permitting and continued to work with the US Army Corps of Engineers on a jurisdictional delineation of the project area.
+During the quarter ended March 31, 2016, the Company advanced Elk Creek Project permitting and continued to work with the US Army Corps of Engineers on a jurisdictional delineation of the project area.
 The Company also advanced environmental data collection in the project area and worked with Johnson and Pawnee Counties on zoning and infrastructure matters related to the development of the mine and the associated surface facilities.
-Progress also was made during the quarter with respect to completing a Feasibility Study for the project, and included a review and re-prioritization of the metallurgical testing program.
+Progress also was made during the quarter with respect to completing a Feasibility Study for the project, which included additional bench and pilot scale metallurgical testing which are needed for the Feasibility Study plant design.
+Advanced hydrogeologic modelling of the regional aquifer was completed, which reduced the prospective peak inflow to the mine on the order of 30%.
+Along with the modeling work, an evaluation was completed on a range of options for managing the water produced by mine dewatering operations.

 Management is committed to ensuring the Feasibility Study meets our very rigorous standards for excellence.
-The Company's recent success in raising capital has allowed it to reaccelerate work on the technical work programs associated with the Feasibility Study.
 Fundraising efforts are continuing to advance the Feasibility Study to completion.